The Key Executive Leadership Program offers the following customizable programs.

-The Emerging Leader Program (EmLP) is designed to ensure organizations prepare a new generation of leaders.
-Results-focused, this program presents a holistic picture of leadership with an emphasis on practical knowledge.
-It is particularly appropriate for those who are preparing to take on a larger role within their organization.
+The Emerging Leader Program (EmLP) is designed to aid organizations in preparing a new generation of leaders.
+Results-focused, this program presents a holistic picture of leadership with an emphasis on practical knowledge, tailored to it.
+Those preparing to take on a larger role within their organization.

-The New Leader Program (NLP) is designed to prepare accomplished functional leaders to assume new leadership responsibilities.
+The New Leader Program (NLP) is designed to prepare accomplished functional leaders to assume new leadership duties.
 Throughout the intensive, cross-functional curriculum, lively exchange with faculty and peers will refine participants' judgment, enhance skills, and increase confidence as a generalist and leader.
-In this program, participants learn how to lead under pressure, champion change, build teams, and develop talent throughout the organization.
+In this program, participants learn how to lead under pressure, champion change, build teams, and develop talent.

-Diagnosis of the Leadership Self challenges participants to develop and learn how to leverage their emotional and social intelligence to enhance their abilities in managing conflict for positive results, coaching and mentoring those they lead, influencing others, inspiring others, building consensus, and fostering teamwork in pursuit of agency goals.
+Diagnosis of the Leadership Self challenges participants to learn how to leverage their emotional and social intelligence to better manage conflict, coach and mentor employees, influence and inspire others, build consensus, and foster teamwork in pursuit of agency goals.

 Transforming from Managing to Leading addresses the unique balance of leader/member exchange, personality, and leadership burnout.
 Leadership competencies in the public context are presented and discussed, along with significant exposure to the impact of politics, power, and culture on today's leader.

-It Begins with You A primary focus of development is for leaders to become skilled at leading themselves.
+It Begins with You develops leaders capable of leading themselves.
 Accordingly, emphasis in this course will be placed on the importance of self-reflection and leadership "from the inside out" as a basis for becoming a force for personal and organizational change.
-Discussion topics will include: 1) The leaders we need today-those with self-awareness, emotional and social intelligence, and a "smart power" perspective, 2) Self-development as a lifelong journey that starts with you-including "modeling the behavior you seek,” and 3) The importance of engagement, presence, and authenticity in building collaborative relationships, and 4) The role of trust, perceptions, beliefs, and assumptions.
+Discussion topics will include: 1) The leaders we need today-those with self-awareness, emotional and social intelligence, and a "smart power" perspective, 2) Self-development as a lifelong journey that starts with you-including "modeling the behavior you seek," 3) The importance of engagement, presence, and authenticity in building collaborative relationships, and 4) The roles of trust, perceptions, beliefs, and assumptions.

-Developing Leaders for a Complex World is designed to enable the managers and leaders to develop and execute strategy to fulfill their organizational purpose.
-The key learning components of the program are designed to: 1) heighten awareness of critical, inner, personal beliefs and values, 2) develop interpersonal abilities to influence and engage others, and 3) learn executive decision making and problem solving skills and the critical steps for building a connected, collective, leadership culture.
+Developing Leaders for a Complex World is designed to enable managers and leaders to develop and execute strategy to fulfill their organizational purpose.
+The key learning components of the program are designed to: 1) heighten awareness of critical, inner, personal beliefs and values, 2) develop abilities to influence and engage others, and 3) learn executive decision making and problem-solving skills and the critical steps for building a connected, collective, leadership culture.